IP Sets Integration

 Introduction

-The netify-flow-actions.json JSON configuration file provides a starting point for implementing our solution.
-See sidebar for the configuration.
+The netify-proc-flow-actions.json JSON configuration file provides a starting point for implementing our solution.
+See sidebar for the example configuration.

-For this example, we are using basic configurations to demonstrate a core feature.
-The Netify Integrators Kit provides more detailed reference documentation.
+For this example, we use basic configurations to demonstrate a core feature.
+The Netify Flow Actions documentation provides more detailed information on the various parameters.
 Notably, the Flow Actions Plugin provides a very powerful expression language for pinpointing network traffic.

 Actions

 The actions block defines the traffic that needs to be identified.
-In our example, we have created 3 different actions:
+In our example, we have created three different actions:

 Target